Duck Amuck: Reception

 In 1999 the film was deemed "culturally significant" by the United States Library of Congress and selected for preservation in the National Film Registry.
 This was the second of three animated shorts by Jones to receive this honor; the others are What's Opera, Doc?
-(1957) One Froggy Evening (1955) and Porky in wackyland (1938).
+(1957) and One Froggy Evening (1955).

 Animation historian Greg Ford writes, "The duck glowers directly at the camera, the eye contact always implicating us, the viewers, in the cartoon's gleeful sadism.
 While Mel Blanc's voice acting is masterful, writer Michael Maltese's gags are great, Maurice Noble's mismatched backgrounds are hilarious, and the Disney-derived yet highly defined 'stop and start' animation executed by Ken Harris is extra crispy here, the film belongs to Chuck Jones.
 It's as if the misadventures that Jones customarily plunged Daffy into throughout the decade have all converged in Duck Amuck."

+Home media

+The short was included on Disc 2 of the Looney Tunes Golden Collection: Volume 1 DVD box set (with optional audio commentary by historian Michael Barrier), The Essential Daffy Duck DVD box set, and the Looney Tunes Platinum Collection: Volume 1 Blu-ray box set.